 Before you start investing, make sure you have enough to cover all your day-to-day spending and bills.
 It’s ok to start small and build up your investments over time – investing is a marathon, not a sprint.

 All investments carry some kind of risk, although it's risk with the aim of growing the value of your money.
 So it isn't a bad thing.
 It's just important you consider how much risk you're willing and able to take when you invest.
 This is different for everyone and could change as you move through life.
 We have a quick questionnaire to help you work out how much risk you're comfortable with.
-You can also learn more about investment risk in our guide.

 This simply means that if you spread your money across a mix of investment types (asset classes) and countries, you’re less likely to see the value of your investments change dramatically.
 That’s because different investments tend to behave in different ways – what causes one to fall can often cause another to rise.